Azure/aks-engine/docs/openshift/deploy.md

 For this example, the subscription id is `5eca53b6-18b4-4d9b-a4d4-a45a1ff367c8`, the tenant id is `5a27b61b-1b6e-4be5-aa9d-0d5696076bb9`, the DNS prefix and a resource group is `openshift-red`, and location is `eastus`.

-Before running the `acs-engine deploy` command, you must fill in all missing fields in the `examples/openshift.json` file.
-See the ["Long Way" section below](#acs-engine-the-long-way) for the description of required values.
+Before running the `aks-engine deploy` command, you must fill in all missing fields in the `examples/openshift.json` file.
+See the ["Long Way" section below](#aks-engine-the-long-way) for the description of required values.

-Now you can run `acs-engine deploy` with the appropriate arguments:
+Now you can run `aks-engine deploy` with the appropriate arguments:

 ```
-$ acs-engine deploy --subscription-id 5eca53b6-18b4-4d9b-a4d4-a45a1ff367c8 \
+$ aks-engine deploy --subscription-id 5eca53b6-18b4-4d9b-a4d4-a45a1ff367c8 \
     --resource-group openshift-red --location eastus \
     --api-model examples/openshift.json